BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 }
 ```

-The process of initialization is the act of **giving a variable a sensible value**.
+The process of **initialization** is the act of **giving a variable a sensible value**.
 This is often done together with the declaration.

 Forgetting to initialize a variable can have severe consequences and create hard to track bugs.
-Luckily the C# compiler and Visual Studio will not allow you to use an uninitialized variable and throw the error `Use of unassigned local variable 'ageOfPerson'`.
+Luckily the C# compiler and Visual Studio will not allow you to use an uninitialized variable and throw the error `Use of unassigned local variable`.
 This safety net is not provided by all programming languages.
 For example C++ will allow you to use uninitialized variables.
 In this case their value is undetermined and often contains garbage data.

 Try running the following code: